Former DOJ official Jeffrey Clark, who pushed baseless election fraud claims, expected to testify before January 6 committee - KRDO

 Farah resigned from her role as White House communications director in December 2020, one month after the election.
 At the time, she said it was “the honor of a lifetime to serve in the Trump administration.”

-After the deadly January 6 insurrection, Farah told CNN that Trump lied to the American people about the 2020 presidential election results and said that he should “seriously consider” resigning from office.
+After the deadly January 6 insurrection, Farah told CNN Trump lied to the American people about the 2020 presidential election results and said he should “seriously consider” resigning from office.

 Clark emerged in the last week of 2020 as a central player in Trump’s two-month-long effort to overturn the vote in key states — and as one of the officials who was in direct contact with Trump.